-1 INTRODUCTION
+INTRODUCTION

-- 1.1 Recent groundworks at Llanymynech Golf Club involved the relaying of four greens to improve the drainage.
-The greens lie within the area of Llanymynech Hillfort, scheduled as a monument of national importance (SAM Mg 30). - 1.2 The Inspectorate of Cadw: Welsh Historic Monuments, in their capacity as archaeological advisers to the National Assembly for Wales, had determined that an archaeological watching brief was necessary to record any archaeological features or finds revealed during the course of the works.
+- 1.1 Recent groundworks at Llanymynech Golf Club involved the relaying of the 2nd green to improve the drainage.
+The green lies within the area of Llanymynech Hillfort, scheduled as a monument of national importance (SAM Mg 30).
+The works form part of an on-going scheme to improve the drainage on the greens, under which a number greens have so far been re-laid under archaeological supervision. - 1.2 The Inspectorate of Cadw: Welsh Historic Monuments, in their capacity as archaeological advisers to the National Assembly for Wales, had determined that an archaeological watching brief was necessary to record any archaeological features or finds revealed during the course of the works.
 The Committee of the Llanymynech Golf Club invited the Contracts Section of the Clwyd-Powys Archaeological Trust to undertake the watching brief.